Missy Bo Kearns: Youth

 On 20 February 2023 she scored the opening goal in a 4–0 victory over Belgium and a winning goal in injury time against Portugal in a 3–2 win.
 In September 2023, Kearns was named as part of the U23 squad for fixtures in a new U23 European League, where she would go on to captain the team in a 1–1 draw against Norway and a 4–0 win against Belgium.
 For the remainder of 2023, she continued to captain the team in U23 European League fixtures against Italy, Portugal, France and Spain, with the team ending 2023 unbeaten.

 Senior

 In May 2024, Kearns was named in the stand-by squad for the England senior team for their UEFA Euro 2025 qualifying fixtures in summer 2024.
 In October, she was selected for the England under-23 team for European fixtures against Netherlands and Portugal.
-Kearns made her senior debut on 3 June 2025, coming on as a half time substitute during England's UEFA Nations League match against Spain.
+Kearns made her senior debut on 3 June 2025, coming on as a half-time substitute during England's UEFA Nations League match against Spain.
 Two days after her debut, she was named as a standby player for UEFA Euro 2025.

 Personal life

-Kearns is a lifelong Liverpool fan and her idol is their former player Steven Gerrard.
+Kearns has been a lifelong Liverpool fan and has looked up to their former player Steven Gerrard.
 She is also a big fan of Uruguayan footballer Luis Suarez.

 On 27 January 2024, Kearns became an ambassador for the LFC Foundation, the official charity of Liverpool F.C.

+Kearns announced news of her pregnancy with partner Liam Walsh by Instagram post on 1 March 2026.
+On 29 March 2026, Kearns revealed that she had unfortunately suffered a miscarriage, which led to her contracting sepsis and being hospitalised for four days.
+Kearns later credited the Aston Villa medical staff with saving her life, after urging her to go to the hospital after falling ill while at the club's training ground.